hyprwm/hyprlock/README.md

 Hyprland's simple, yet multi-threaded and GPU-accelerated screen locking utility.

 ## Features
- - uses the secure ext-session-lock protocol
+ - Uses the ext-session-lock protocol
- - full support for fractional-scale
+ - Support for fractional-scale
- - fully GPU accelerated
+ - Fully GPU accelerated
- - multi-threaded resource acquisition for no hitches
+ - Multi-threaded resource acquisition
+ - Blurred screenshot as the background
+ - Native fingerprint support (using libfprint's dbus interface)
+ - Some of Hyprland's eyecandy: gradient borders, blur, animations, shadows, etc.
+ - and more...

 ## How it looks